AndrewSomorjai/Bullet-NASM-code/README.md

 # Bullet-NASM-code
-a derivation and update of Bullet MASM code by conversion to NASM
+A derivation and update of Bullet-MASM-code by conversion to NASM.
+The program now works although it is still very generic.
+There will be more updates soon to make the gameplay more interesting.
+Aug 1st, 2017.

 Compiles with commands: